Overall ranking: 58th out of 126 in the Complete University Guide for 2016.

 What you need to know

 Vital statistics: Previously part of the University of Wales, which underwent big-time restructuring in the 80s.
-Only a third of students come from Wales, and worldwide Bangor has more than 12,000 students.
+Only a third of students come from Wales, and worldwide Bangor has more than 9,500 full-time students.
 A large majority of that number are in Bangor, so there are lots students for such a small place, giving it a strong community feel.

-Teaching: 47th out of 123 for student satisfaction with teaching quality in the Complete University Guide.
+Teaching: Impressive, Bangor rate 10th out of 126 for student satisfaction with teaching quality in the Complete University Guide.

 Graduate prospects: 62nd out of 126 with 66 per cent of students finding graduate level employment.